Incorporating Granular Imidacloprid to Reduce Red-Headed Flea Beetle Injury

 Results and Discussion

 I observed injury high enough to begin ratings on August 6, 2021, at 18 weeks after treatment (WAT).
 At 18 WAT and 20 WAT all rates of Mallet 0.5G were providing statistically similar levels of control with reduced percentage of plants with damage compared to the untreated control and significantly lower foliar damage ratings compared to the untreated control.
 At 22 WAT the medium and high rate of Mallet 0.5G resulted in fewer percent of plants damaged by RHFB compared to the low rate and untreated control.
 Fewer plants treated with the low rate had damage compared to the untreated control but 39.75% of plants were still damaged.
-At 22 WAT plants treated with all rates of Mallet 0.5G also had lower foliar damage ratings compared to the untreated control.
+At 18 WAT, 20 WAT, and 22 WAT plants treated with all rates of Mallet 0.5G had lower foliar damage ratings compared to the untreated control.
 The study concluded on September 2, 2021 since plants were pruned again on September 8, 2021.

 Conclusions and Recommendations

-Although overall RHFB pressure was low in the study, differences between treated and untreated plants was obvious during the foliar damage rating period.
+Although overall RHFB pressure was low in the study, differences between treated and untreated plants were obvious during the foliar damage rating period.
 By the end of the study there was a significantly higher percent of plants damaged by RHFB when treated with the low rate of Mallet 0.5G compared to the medium and high rates.
 All Mallet 0.5G treatments resulted in lower foliar damage ratings compared to the untreated control.
 This study showed Mallet 0.5G was effective when incorporated at potting and provided long-term reduction of damage.
 Based on the results of this study and other studies and demonstrations I have conducted, granular imidacloprid insecticide products are effective at reducing foliar damage from RHFB.
 You can expect to see some very low levels of damage even at medium and high rates since the RHFB has to feed on foliage to ingest the insecticide.
 I theorize that the pressure was low in this study due to use of small six-pack rooted cutting liners that were free of RHFB injury and population when rooted in 2020.
 The RHFB population in the study area seemed to slowly move in from plants in surrounding container production areas and remained low since many of the surrounding susceptible plants were moved to other finishing areas due to sales demand.
 My recommendation is to use medium or high rates of Mallet 0.5G when incorporating it at potting to provide the highest and longest levels of RHFB foliar damage prevention.

 Based on my prior research, imidacloprid products are very effective at controlling RHFB larvae when applied to nursery substrate prior to egg hatch.
 It is important if potting up larger liners, (for example quart or 1 gallons) that had a RHFB infestation the previous year, to make applications for larvae in order to mostly eliminate first-generation adults in the crop and prevent early heavy injury to plants and subsequent population explosion.
-In eastern NC, treatments with imidacloprid targeting larvae are best made prior to 250 growing degree days based on 50 degrees Farenheit (GDD) and I try to shoot for 200 GDD.
+In eastern NC, treatments with imidacloprid targeting larvae are best made prior to 250 growing degree days based on 50 degrees Fahrenheit (GDD) and I try to shoot for 200 GDD.
 Drench applied liquid formulations of imidacloprid are effective also and seem to result in no foliar damage for at least 2 months (June and July) with one drench application at spring potting (April 15).
 Topdress applications of the other granular imidacloprid product labeled for nursery use (Marathon 1G) at medium and high rates have provided foliar damage prevention in studies and demonstrations lasting 3 months (June, July, August).
 In a demonstration done with drench (Imidacloprid 2F) and granular (Marathon 1G high rate) applications of imidacloprid, plants treated during their potting year (June 2019) had no larvae in their container substrate the following spring (April 2020) and had no foliar injury in June 2020.
 This was also true for imidacloprid (Imidacloprid 2F) liner drenches applied prior to potting and drenches of the same applied after potting.